-In this lesson, we will see the eight Moroccan arabic personal pronouns.
-Then, you can use them in a simple sentences while you introduce yourself in DARIJA or having discussions and you are addressing one or a group of people…etc. In addition, we will see how we use these personal pronouns with Nouns, Adjectives, Verbs and the difference between personal pronouns in Standard Arabic ‘ FOS7A ” and Moroccan Arabic.
+In this lesson, we will see the eight Moroccan Arabic personal pronouns.
+Then, you can use them in simple sentences while you introduce yourself in DARIJA or having discussions and you are addressing one or a group of people…etc. In addition, we will see how we use these personal pronouns with Nouns, Adjectives, Verbs and the difference between personal pronouns in Standard Arabic ‘ FOS7A ” and Moroccan Arabic.

 Moroccan Arabic Personal Pronouns

 Nti = You ( Addressing a Woman )

 Nta = You ( Addressing a Man )